Keep it simple, smart guy

 Most players don’t want to read a 30-page rulebook or have to constantly be referring back to it throughout the game.
 It pulls you away from the experience and breaks the flow of the game.

-So, when you’re making your game, try to think of ways you can make the rules and gameplay easy to understand while including plenty of strategy and variation in the game to keep players engaged and wanting to play again.
+So, when you’re making your game, try to think of ways to make the rules and gameplay easy to understand while still including plenty of strategy and variation to keep players engaged and wanting to play again.

 What’s your favourite game that’s simple to learn and teach but has enough interest and strategy to keep you coming back for more?